 Many of the winter-growing South African species have delicate-looking, multicolored flowers that bear little resemblance to the large, bold-colored summer-growing hybrids found in garden centers.
 But many of them are tough plants that can persist in the ground in a mediterranean-climate garden, and a few species (particularly Gladiolus tristis) will spread themselves around the garden by seed.
 These spreaders probably shouldn't be grown next to wild land in mediterranean climates.

 The name derives from gladius a short sword in Roman times (as in gladiator), and this is the name Pliny (around the first century AD) used in reference to the shape of the leaves of the species he was familiar with.
+It is said gladiators who survived were showered with gladioli and there is a Dutch saying "death or gladioli" which harks back to this.

 Growing from seeds is not difficult for species in this genus.
 It is said that South African species require temperature under 20 °C to germinate successfully but Bill Richardson found that temperature fluctuation from -2 °C (28 °F) to nearly 20 °C (68 °F) during the day does not have a huge effect on germination.
 Since there are summer and winter growing species, one must choose the right time for planting.
 Winter growing species should be planted in the fall.
 Summer growing species should be sown in the spring, and require somewhat warm temperature to germinate well.
 Room temperature (25 °C/77 °F) works well.
 Sow the seeds in a well-drained mix and slightly cover with the mix.
 The papery wings that surround the seeds do not need to be removed.
 After sowing, place the pots in a tray with water and allow the medium to soak thoroughly.
 Above watering can dislodge the seeds and cause them to float to the surface.
 The seeds are most viable when planted within 1 year, although they can remain viable for longer.
 Allow a dry summer dormancy for the winter growing species and a dry winter dormancy for the summer growing species.
 It is probably best to not transplant the seedlings until they have completed their second season of growth.